google/flatbuffers/docs/source/CppUsage.md

 the layout of things is generally not known to the user.

-For structs, layout is deterministic and guaranteed to be the same accross platforms (scalars are aligned to their own size, and structs themselves to their largest member), and you are allowed to access this memory directly by using `sizeof()` and `memcpy` on the pointer to a struct, or even an array of structs.
+For structs, layout is deterministic and guaranteed to be the same across platforms (scalars are aligned to their own size, and structs themselves to their largest member), and you are allowed to access this memory directly by using `sizeof()` and `memcpy` on the pointer to a struct, or even an array of structs.